colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 **Version Types:**
 - **MAJOR** (v2.0.0): Breaking changes that alter metric meaning or calculation
-  - Example: Changing "active customer" definition from "purchased in 90 days" to "purchased in 30 days"
+  - Example: Changing "active patient" definition from "purchased in 90 days" to "purchased in 30 days"
   - Requires: 30-day deprecation notice, automated alerts to all consuming agents, migration guide

 - **MINOR** (v1.3.0): Non-breaking additions or enhancements